-This Masters program by coursework is offered to medical graduates undertaking specialist training in Anatomical Pathology.
+This Masters program is offered to medical graduates undertaking specialist training in Anatomical Pathology.

 Pathology at Western